falivenelucas/data-stories/final_project_FALIVENE.md

 - Own generated data <br>
 I will try to add data from an ongoing research project from another course.
-However, this will be subjected to the IRB aprobal.
-The final project delivery does not exclusively depen on this data but can rather be benefit of it.
+However, this will be subjected to IRB approval.
+The final project delivery does not exclusively depend on this data but can rather be beneficial to it.

 # Method and medium

-I will use Shorthand to present all the materials for hte final project.
-I will use various tools to create the visualizations that I willl later add on Shorthand.
+I will use Shorthand to present all the materials for the final project.
+I will use various tools to create the visualizations that I will later add to Shorthand.
 The first phase will be the discovery, that it is almost done - as I have already identified the sources of data and what draft visualizations I can create.
-Second step will be to start playing around eith the visualizations and trying to get reviews about them in order to improve them.
-Lastly, all materials will be centralize in Shorthand and the story will be develop with that platform.
+The second step will be to start playing around with the visualizations and getting reviews about them to improve them.
+Lastly, all materials will be centralized in Shorthand, and the story will be developed with that platform.

 # References